Kvazar103/redtag_bootcamp_challange/README.md

 ### Security

-Spring Security provides mechanisms for authentication, authorization and security management in the application.
-He allows configure access rights, protect resources and ensure security data Spring Security JWT: Spring Security JWT (JSON Web Token) is a Spring Security extension that provides support for authentication and authorization using JWT tokens in the web application
+Spring Security provides mechanisms for authentication, authorization and security management in the application. it allows configure access rights, protect resources and ensure security data Spring Security JWT: Spring Security JWT (JSON Web Token) is a Spring Security extension that provides support for authentication and authorization using JWT tokens in the web application

 ### Running the backend